onepwaa/site/_posts/2018-03-15-study-in-one-month.md

 topic: deep-dives
 ---

+### 2018 Science | How to memorise the whole WSC syllabus in one month

 Desperate to cram the WSC curriculum when your regionals are in one month?
 Our researchers from the Scholars Department have devised a way to help you memorize the curriculum!
 Check it out!

 **Disclaimer: Following the instructions below do not guarantee results.
 Should a Scholar fail to achieve the aforementioned superhuman feat, they must not:**